Puvox/synchronous-websocket-request-js/README.md

     "foo": "bar"
 }
 ```
-So, when websocket client will see the incoming object, which has key named `ws_response_uniq_id` with the value `id_1234...`, then it considers that is the expected awaited request, and will resolve to that response.
+So, when websocket client will see the incoming object, which has key named `ws_response_uniq_id` with the value `id_1234...`, then it considers that is the expected awaited request, and will resolve to that response (If you still don't understand how it works from server-side, see example in `example.js` folder).

-## server example
-If you still don't understand how it works from server-side, see example in `/example` folder.